jellyfin/jellyfin-vue/CONTRIBUTING.md

 ### Tests

 We use [Jest](https://jestjs.io/) for unit testing.
-For testing Vue components, usage of [vue-testing-library](https://testing-library.com/docs/vue-testing-library/intro/) is prefered.
+For testing Vue components, usage of [vue-testing-library](https://testing-library.com/docs/vue-testing-library/intro/) is preferred.

 When writing tests, we follow some conventions in regards to messages: